- Quickstarts

 Build Command ./build.sh

-Also add the following environment variables to your web service:
+Add the following environment variable to your web service:

 Key Value SECRET_KEY_BASE